yde773786/Cross-Timezone-Timetable/README.md

 to add, delete, load stored timetable and so on.

 The current time zone refers to the timezone in which the original timetable is planned.
+The user edits and stores this version of the timetable.

 The target time zone refers to the timezone to which the user intends to shift the timetable to.